allan-bonadio/squishy_electron_4/docGen/docSrc/intro/intro1.md

 ## Squishy Electron project

-This is a project I've been working on since 2021, off and on in my free time.
+This is a project I've been working on for a few years, off and on in my free time.
 It's a work in progress, and this is the Alpha version here.
 Send feedback to
 [Send Feedback Here](mailto://squish@orgmgr.tactileint.org?subject=squishy_electron_feedback)